Dynatrace/Dynatrace-LoadRunner-Request-Tagging/README.md

 <a name="project" />

-# Dynatrace Request Tagging tool
+# Dynatrace LoadRunner Request Tagging tool

 The LoadRunner Request Tagging tool inserts a short method `addDynatraceHeaderTest` in your _globals.h_ or _globals.js_ file that populates the `x-dynatrace-test` header.
 It also parses your _.c_ or _.js_ files and automatically adds a call to this method before one of the key LoadRunner methods is called.